 Transactions denominated in foreign currencies are translated and recorded in Naira at the actual exchange rates as of the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated to the functional currency at the exchange rate at the reporting date.
-Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated to the functional currency at the exchange rate at the reporting date.
+Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated to the functional currency at the exchange rate when the fair value was determined.
 Foreign currency differences arising on translation are recognised in profit or loss.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.